LucScu/lucasart-product-limited-availability/README.md

 # Magento2 module
-Stock status label module allow to show a custom availability info label to product page.
+Stock status label module allow you to show a custom availability info label in product page.

 ## Installation
 Run command below from your magento2 root.